Promecognathus

 Promecognathus is a genus of ground beetles in the family Carabidae.
 There are at least two described species in Promecognathus.
-Both species of Promecognathus are known to predate upon Xystocheir dissecta, which is a species of flat-backed millipede that produces cyanide as a chemical defense.
-The beetles do not avoid exposure to the defense, meaning they are likely physically resistant to cyanide.
+Both species of Promecognathus are known to predate upon Xystocheir dissecta, which is a species of flat-backed millipede that produces hydrogen cyanide as a chemical defense.
+The beetles do not avoid exposure to the defense, meaning they are likely physically resistant to hydrogen cyanide.

 Species

 These two species belong to the genus Promecognathus: